Bob and Toni's History

 In 1983, we wrote a Super 8 filmmaking book of simple systems called "Super 8 in the Video Age."
 In it we answered frequently asked questions and addressed appropriate uses of Super 8.
 At present the book is excerpted in the website but we let it go out-of-print as much of the equipment mentioned in it was no longer available.
 It will reappear in a revised version in cyberspace.

 In 1983 when our studio was full of work we founded the non-profit organization "IC8" to do extra advocacy work and presentations when we could.
 The International Center for 8mm Film, Inc. [a.k.a.
 IC8 or LittleFilm.org] gave many workshops, sponsored articles and published the newsletter "B&T's Little Film Notebook" for 22 issues in paper form.
 Now on-line, and updated more often, the newsletter come to its peripatetic community in the form of a website www.
 LittleFilm.org.

 THE GOOD NEWS

-Today, we see 8mm film still alive, Super 8 film quite active, and the mediamaking scene more independent, open, tolerant and lively than ever.
+Today, we see 8mm and Super 8 film being appreciated, studied, disseminated in interesting ways.
+The mediamaking scene more independent, open, tolerant and lively than ever.
 More artists, producers, archives and families have gotten the message about preserving the images and artworks on 8mm film.
 More film archives, librarians, researchers, producers and historians have begun to take Little Film seriously.

 Please visit the rest of our website for more information and FAQ about filmmaking and preservation of 8mm and Super 8 films: LittleFilm.org